-For anti-de Sitter spacetimes, however, we lose one of these physically motivated constraints.
+For anti--de Sitter spacetimes, however, we lose one of these physically motivated constraints.
 This is because of the cosmological term in the metric function,

-The effective potential for an SAdS spacetime may either diverge (scalar or gravitational perturbations) or become a positive non-zero value (electromagnetic perturbations) as $\bar{x} \to \infty$.
+The effective potential for an SAdS spacetime may either diverge (scalar or gravitational perturbations) or become a positive nonzero value (electromagnetic perturbations) as $\bar{x} \to \infty$.

-Thus, perturbations with compact support should be a mixture of in-going and out-going plane waves as you approach spatial infinity even accounting for causality.
+Thus, perturbations with compact support should be a mixture of ingoing and outgoing plane waves as you approach spatial infinity even accounting for causality.
 Since our Universe is not asymptotically AdS, there is no obvious physics that motivates a particular boundary condition at spatial infinity.
 We have a free choice, usually motivated by numerical or analytical convenience or by considerations coming from the AdS/CFT duality \cite{son2002,michalogiorgakis2007,skenderis2009,bakas2009,bakas2009a}.

-Here, we choose to impose that the in-going and out-going waves at spatial infinity exactly cancel out, as in a total internal reflection.
+Here, we choose to impose that the ingoing and outgoing waves at spatial infinity exactly cancel out, as in a total internal reflection.

 We make this choice, at first, for convenience.
-The literature seems to favour Robin boundary conditions at spatial infinity for AdS spacetimes.
-However, as we shall see, the spectrum of the EM SAdS black hole in the large black hole limit is insensitive to the choice of boundary conditions at spatial infinity.
+The literature seems to favor Robin boundary conditions at spatial infinity for AdS spacetimes.
+However, as we shall see, the spectrum of the EM-SAdS black hole in the large black hole limit is insensitive to the choice of boundary conditions at spatial infinity.